Advocates for Children has been working with children in the community for over 30 years.

 In 1988, the organization’s name was changed to Arapahoe Advocates for Children.
 In 2000, the name changed again simply to Advocates for Children, in response to the agency’s growing reach throughout the 18th Judicial District, with representation in Douglas, Elbert and Lincoln Counties.

-What began as a small 501(c)3 nonprofit organization with one part-time employee has now grown into a thriving organization with a staff of eighteen.
+What began as a small 501(c)3 nonprofit organization with one part-time employee has now grown into a thriving organization with a staff of over twenty.
 The staff oversees the efforts of the roughly 300 active volunteers each year.
 These 300 volunteers serve over 800 children annually, contributing a total of more than 25,000 volunteer hours to the community.